Admissions Criteria and Academic Requirements

 The Honors College is highly selective.
 Successful applicants are those students who offer more than just outstanding high school averages and SAT scores.
 The admissions committee is interested in a student's out-of-classroom activities, co-curricular achievements, and contributions to his/her high school community.

 Honors College applicants typically have an academic average in the 90s, have taken challenging high school classes, and receive a combined verbal and math SAT score in the 1300 range or above.
 These, however, are averages, not etched-in-stone qualifications.
 The Honors College is interested in more than just grades and scores; we look at the whole applicant.
-Most of the students who choose Hunter's Honors College are interested in a liberal arts education, and Hunter College offers more than 70 academic areas in which to study.
-You can get an idea of the breadth of courses offered at Hunter by going to Hunter College’s Online Catalog.
+Hunter College offers more than 70 academic areas in which to study, and you can get an idea of the breadth of courses offered by going to Hunter College’s Online Catalog.
 This is in addition to the variety of unique courses offered each semester which are designated as "Honors Classes".

 Beginning with their very first semester at the Honors College, University Scholars are encouraged to explore New York City as an extension of their campus.
 The four interdisciplinary seminars, one per semester throughout the freshman and sophomore years, are small discussion groups, which enable the students to use New York City for primary research and hands-on learning, while allowing close interaction between faculty and students.